Table of Contents

 3. Transportation

-How will you or your family member get to school?
-Consider the cost of flights, train or bus tickets, or gas for your vehicle, especially if you're looking at schools far from home.
+Think about how you or your family member will travel to school.
+This may include flights, train or bus tickets, or gas for your vehicle, especially if the school is far from home.

 4. Textbooks